HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/Formulas/Formulas.md

 9| 17| No availble Coordinants
 10|14|Lexical datasets with the code [und] **Totals**|**476**|
 Please Note that these numbers do not represent just the respondents, but also include data as found in the catalogues.
+Therefore some skew of the data is possible due to over representation of SIL records.
 ##Discussion of the data
 The collectted data is presented in the table below.